Capital Gains Tax: Strategies for Minimizing the Government’s Cut

 HIFO Accounting Partial Position Liquidations Minimizes realized gain Low (Brokerage Setting)

-Avoiding Common Fiscal Pitfalls
+Avoiding Fiscal Pitfalls

 One massive trap is the "Netting Rule."
 The IRS requires you to net short-term losses against short-term gains, and long-term losses against long-term gains, before cross-netting.
 If you have $10k in long-term gains and $10k in short-term losses, they cancel out—but you’ve wasted a high-value short-term loss on a low-tax long-term gain.